Dmytro Dontsov: Interwar period (1921–1939)

+In 1926 Dontsov published his most famous work Natsionalizm (Nationalism), which prescribed a value system of active nationalism encompassing the "law of struggle", amorality, fanaticism, romanticism, dogmatism, creative violence, and an initiative minority.
+The book became a political gospel for Dontsov's supporters and he thereafter became an idol of the Ukrainian nationalistic youth in Poland, Czechoslovakia, and the rest of Europe.

 Dontsov's refusal to cooperate with the UVO and later the Organisation of Ukrainian Nationalists (founded in 1929 and hereon the OUN) in spite of the degree to which his works inspired its members fostered mutual suspicion whereby the exiled executive leadership sought to regain control over the outbreak of unsanctioned political violence in Galicia.
 OUN ideologues criticised Dontsov's ideology throughout the 1930s, most significantly leading to a heated polemic between Dontsov and Volodomyr Martynets, editor of the OUN's ideological journal Rozbudova natsiï (Building the Nation), during the summer of 1930.
+That June, Dontsov rebuked the Provid (the émigré leadership of the OUN) for not morally supporting the LNV.
 In response to the Ukrainian Greek Catholic Church's outspoken criticism of his politics and the effect it was having on Galician youth in the early 1930s, Dontsov adopted anti-clerical positions.

 A dwindling readership and a crisis in contributing authors who clashed with Dontsov's authoritarian editorship led to the demise of the LNV in 1932, later restarted under the name Vistnyk (Herald) in 1933 with the financial support of the UVO and Bachynska-Dontsova.
 With Adolf Hitler's rise to power that year, Dontsov enthusiastically supported the new Chancellor and advocated for an alignment with Nazi Germany.
 The rise of Nazism reflected a triumph of Dontsov's ideas whereafter it exerted a significant influence on his writings, deepening his obsession with 'International Jewry' that had largely been inflamed by the 1927 Schwartzbard trial to the point where antisemitic themes began to appear in almost all his articles.
 By the spring of 1939, Dontsov's antisemitic writings were closely aligned to those of Hitler.
 In the final issue of Vistnyk for September, Dontsov reacted with puzzlement to the Molotov-Ribbentrop Pact and published the article Zhydivske pytannia i natsional-sotsializm (The Jewish Question and National Socialism) that had the stated aim of popularising Hitler's teachings in Mein Kampf.